charlesneimog/py4pd/docs/python-users/info.md

     | `show_prefix`   | `Python Object` | When `False` don't print prefix |

     !!! info
-        For Object written in Python, prefix will be the Object Name.
+        For Object written in Python, the prefix will be the Object Name.

 </div>